 When you apply to become a permanent resident or a Canadian citizen, you and your family members must include a police certificate.
 If you are applying as a visitor, student or temporary worker, we may also ask you for a certificate.

 What is a police certificate?

 A police certificate is a copy of your criminal record or a statement that you do not have a criminal record.
 Police certificates are different in each country and territory.
 They may be called:

 Who needs a police certificate?

 In general, you and all the people in your family who are 18 or older need to get a police certificate.
-You must get one from each country or territory where you have spent six or more months since the age of 18.
-For example:

-- if you visited, worked or lived in a country for two months, left for a few years, then returned for four months, that counts as spending six months there.
+For example: if you visited, worked or lived in a country for two months, left for a few years, then returned for four months, that counts as spending six months there.
 In this case, you would need a certificate.

 How do I get one?

 In most cases, you must contact the police or government to ask for a certificate.
 You may have to: